EURODEO/e-soh-technical-architecture/README.md

 ### 3.2.
 Data Models

 A dataset is defined as a collection of data records and their associated information content (e.g., use, discovery, provenance metadata).
+In the E-SOH context, we consider the (Near-) Real-Time (NRT) data as extracts of externally available datasets like, e.g., climate timeseries.
+We refer to these datasets as "parent" datasets, whereas the extracts are referred to as "child" datasets.

 #### 3.2.1 Metadata specification